negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 # Interference
 [writing space](./interference.md)

+## Beyond the monochrome
+<video autoplay muted loop   src="../media/field/thinfilm-interference.mp4"  style="width: 50%;"></video>

 Vignette: Bubble at wreck beach
-<video src="../media/field/thinfilm-interference.mp4" controls="autoplay" style="width: 50%;"></video>
 January 2022; First conception of deep mapping as (constructive) interference - stepping "into" the field as it were, diffracting, and interfering with superficial reflections (basemap) to produce a cartography beyond the monochrome.
-*go into ATP with constructive and destructive interference*

 ## Diffraction
+<video autoplay muted loop  src="../media/field/diffraction.mp4" style="width: 50%;"></video>

 Diffraction is when a wave meets obstacle or opening --> passes through --> bends --> waves interfere --> diffraction pattern aka interference pattern.
 Ideas, diffracting upon encountering Barad, Haraway on Diffraction a year later.
 At first I theorized deep mapping as constructive interference, but have since understood it as a practice of interference in general, both destructive and constructive.

->Haraway - diffractions is a category of semantics:
-"Diffraction does not produce "the same" displaced, as reflection and refraction do.
-Diffraction is a mapping of interference, not of replica­tion, reflection, or reproduction.
-A diffraction pattern does not map where differences appear, but rather maps where the effects of difference appear."
-(Haraway 2020, 70)
-"Diffraction patterns record the history of interaction, interference, reinforcement, difference."
-(Haraway 2018, 273)

 ## Apparatuses of Interference
 Barad's **agental realism** and **intra-action** (2007):
 “knowing, thinking, measuring, theorizing, and observing are material practices of intra-acting within and as part of the world” (90).
-"intelligibility is an ontological performance of the world in its ongoing articulation."
-(149) "apparatuses are material-discursive practices-causal intra-actions through which matter is iteratively and diferentially articu­lated, reconfigurinn the material-discursive field of possibilities and impossibilities in the ongoing dynamics of intra-activity that is agency.
-Apparatuses are not bounded objects or structures; they are open-ended practices."
-(170)
-Define: Diffractive Apparatus

 >"Knowing is not about seeing from above or outside or even seeing from a prosthetically enhanced human body.
 Knowing is a matter of intra-acting.
 Knowing entails specific practices through which the world is differentially articulated and accounted for.
 In some instances, "nonhumans" (even beings without brains) emerge as partaking in the world's active engagement in practices of knowing.
 Knowing entails differential responsiveness and accountability as part of a network of performances.
-Knowing is not a bounded or closed practice but an ongoing performance of the world" (Barad 2007, 149):
+Knowing is not a bounded or closed practice but an ongoing performance of the world" (Barad 2007, 149).

-Practicing deep mapping walking the bridge, observing context below. - simultaneously inside and outside (RA doesnt intervene though, mark difference here!!)
+"apparatuses are material-discursive practices-causal intra-actions through which matter is iteratively and diferentially articu­lated, reconfigurinn the material-discursive field of possibilities and impossibilities in the ongoing dynamics of intra-activity that is agency.
+Apparatuses are not bounded objects or structures; they are open-ended practices."
+(170)

+Explain Barad's **Diffractive Apparatus**

 Pressing my chest against the Granville Bridge I feel at once its trembling vibration and my own heart’s rapid beating.
 I embody a sonic superposition: vibrational waves overlap; interfere; combine.
 The rhythm of their resulting wave marks a pattern of interference, also called a diffraction pattern.
 Through visceral encounter, I become entangled with the infrastructure which I had heretofore approached only as an abstracting vantage for rhythmanalysis.
 I leave the bridge holding a little of my warmth and bring away with me this idea…  Deep mapping as I enunciate it does not "counter cartography" (cf Mason-Deese 2020); It is not defined by opposition so much as through *iterative acts of interference* with hegemonic forms of engaging & representing place, producing geographic knowledge, and rendering spatial research public.
 Understood this way... `Deep mapping as a Baradian diffractive apparatus for generating interferences and studying how they (these patterns of difference) come to matter.`

+Mark difference bw rhythmanalyst and deep mapper --> RA is simultaneously inside and outside however, the RA (like the flaneur) does not intervene as the deep mapper does.

-Deep mapping is a praxis of diffraction––accounting for how research practices matter.
-Deep mapping is diffraction - both site and tactic/ object and instrument of interference.
+**Deep mapping is a praxis of diffraction––accounting for how research practices matter.** Deep mapping is diffraction - both site and tactic/ object and instrument of interference.
 The generation of interference patterns and the interpretation of the patterns generated. the field is not a site separate from where spatial analyses are produced, maps rendered, and urban geography written.
 In my practice, with my thesis - I aim not to oppose cartography, the institution.
 I locate myself neither above nor outside the field, but rather within and as part of the world, my site of interference shifting so as to be always the line drawn at the limit of legibility - the boundary of the intelligible form.

 ## References
 - 27 Inteference & Diffraction - Thin Film Interference, 2016. https://www.youtube.com/watch?v=vxh0yjw4Z8I.